 Fenris slammed the mage against the wall, ready to rip his heart out.
 Stop.
 He stood poised for the kill, his hand on Kaiden’s chest, and felt the man’s heartbeat quicken.
 He looked up, expecting to see fear or anger, but instead found desire.

-Kaiden watched the storm of emotions crossing the face of the elf that had him pinned to the wall.
-For a moment, Fenris had looked like he would kill him, then the next he looked like he might kiss him.
-Now he was no longer with Kaiden but somewhere else, his eyes closed, his face lined in remembered pain.
+Kaiden watched a storm of emotions cross the face of the elf that had him pinned to the wall.
+For a moment, Fenris had looked like he would kill him, then the next like he might kiss him.
+Now he was no longer with Kaiden but somewhere else, his eyes closed and face lined in remembered pain.

 For so long, Kaiden had held himself back, had kept his emotions in check.
-He didn’t know what that bastard magister had done to Fenris, but he wouldn’t have blamed the elf if he never wanted to be with a mage.
-When Fenris had revealed to him that he’d never let anyone close, but that it might be different with him, Kaiden had dared to hope.
+He didn’t know what that bastard magister had done to Fenris and he wouldn’t have blamed the elf if he’d never wanted to be with a mage.
+When Fenris had hinted his desires might be reciprocated, Kaiden had dared to hope.
 Maker, he wanted the elf so badly.
 As much as he wanted Fenris, he was willing to be as patient as the elf needed him to be.
-But right now, he realized he needed to act, to pull Fenris from the hatred and memories threatening to overwhelm him.
+Right now, however, he realized he needed to act, to pull Fenris from the hatred and memories threatening to overwhelm him.